Written by CorpsAfrica/Malawi Volunteer Ms. Chisomo Kamlopa

 What is it that is happening in the world today that causes so much pain in you?
 What action have you taken to deal with what causes that pain?
 Has the power of the pain helped you to give out your best?

-The world needs people that realise that it is not just about complaining about how bad things are or how pathetic you feel when you watch news of how children are dying of hunger.
-The world today needs people that realise the power of pain.
-People that realise that pain must be a driving force into giving out the best of their ability to bring change and solutions.
+The world needs people that realize that it is not just about complaining about how bad things are or how pathetic you feel when you watch news of how children are dying of hunger.
+The world today needs people that realize the power of pain.
+People that realize that pain must be a driving force into giving out the best of their ability to bring change and solutions.

 Pain can either cause you to do the worst or the best.
 What goals has pain ignited in you?